South Africa

 How to buy a vehicle at auction

-Since the financial institution wants to recoup the outstanding money, you might be able to get a deal on a car for less than its retail value, but it’s not guaranteed.
-The biggest risk with a repo is that you can’t test-drive the car and you can only take it at face value.
-Therefore, it’s in your best interests to do your homework before you place a bid:
+These vehicles have been repossessed after owners defaulted on payments.
+Because the bank wants to recover the outstanding balance quickly, you might score a car below retail value.
+However, you might not be able to test-drive the car and you can only take it at face value.
+Therefore, it’s in your best interests to do your homework before you place a bid.

 How vehicle auctions work